Cauchy Slice Holography: A New AdS/CFT Dictionary: Asymptotic Dynamics and Unitarity

 \section{Asymptotic Dynamics and Unitarity}

 In this section, first (\ref{time}) we will show that the bulk time evolution which is given by the Lorentzian path integral is consistent with the boundary time evolution using the GHP.
 Next (\ref{admH=cftH}) we will show that the ADM Hamiltonian of the bulk is equal to the Hamiltonian of the dual boundary field theory, at least in the large $N$ (classical bulk) limit.
+In section \ref{compatible} we argue that the dynamics defined by this approach is compatible with the usual bulk reconstruction.
 Finally, in section \ref{unitarity} we will argue that the bulk quantum gravity theory is naturally unitary, both with respect to a kinematic norm and with respect to the dynamical norm.